 Makes 6 servings (each serving, 1 slice)

-I recently discovered a fantastic bacon.
-It’s called Applegate Farms Natural Sunday Bacon.
-It’s low in fat and calories, uncured and contains no nitrites!
+There are so many brands of healthier bacon now in most supermarkets.
+Look for one uncured, without nitrates.
+Oscar Meyer’s sells one along with Farmer John’s, One fantastic brand is called Applegate Farms Natural Sunday Bacon.
+It’s low in fat and calories, uncured, and contains no nitrites!
 Many supermarkets carry this brand.
 I bought it at Vons/Safeway and Whole Foods.
-Here’s the link to their website:http://www.applegate.com/products/natural-sunday-bacon

 Frozen and diced hash brown potatoes can be found in the freezer section of most supermarkets.
 They come diced and contain no fat, just potatoes.
 Diced potatoes work much better for this recipe than shredded ones.
 I used Ore Ida’s frozen diced hash browns.